mrsargent/EA_FinalProject/README.md

 ![image showing diagram](/img//step1/cli.jpg)

-<span style="color:red;"> As a note this minting policy had additional parameters.
+**As a note this minting policy had additional parameters.
 The Company verification key hash and the token asset name were parameterized in the minting policy.
-You can see step1InitialMint.ts in the project to see how I parameterized these to be used in the actual minting policy. </span>
+You can see step1InitialMint.ts in the project to see how I parameterized these to be used in the actual minting policy.**

 #### Step 2 - Validator Value Lock